Market perspectives

 We expect:

-• The year-over-year pace of inflation (core PCE) to rise to 2.80% by year-end because of challenging comparisons with year-earlier data.
+• Inflation (core PCE) rising to 2.90% by year-end because of challenging comparisons with year-earlier data but falling to 2.50% by the end of 2025.

 Europe